Coronavirus forces states to order nearly one in three Americans to stay home

-NEW YORK (Reuters) - Nearly one in three Americans was ordered to stay home on Sunday to slow the spread of the coronavirus pandemic as Ohio and Louisiana became the latest states to enact broad lockdowns.
+NEW YORK (Reuters) - Nearly one in three Americans was under orders on Sunday to stay home to slow the spread of the coronavirus pandemic as Ohio, Louisiana and Delaware became the latest states to enact broad restrictions, along with the city of Philadelphia.

-The two states join New York, California, Illinois, Connecticut and New Jersey, home to 100 million Americans combined, as cases nationwide top 33,000 with more than 400 dead, according to a Reuters tally.
+The three states join New York, California, Illinois, Connecticut and New Jersey, home to 101 million Americans combined, as cases nationwide topped 32,000, with more than 415 dead, according to a Reuters tally.
 (Graphic: tmsnrt.rs/2w7hX9T)

 “Every piece of evidence that I can lay my hands on indicates that we’re at an absolutely crucial time in this war and what we do now will make all the difference in the world,” said Ohio Governor Mike DeWine.
 “What we do now will slow this invader.
-It will slow this invader so our health care system ... will have time to treat casualties.”
+It will slow this invader so our healthcare system ... will have time to treat casualties.”

+In the U.S. Senate, partisan disagreement blocked a massive coronavirus response bill from advancing, with Democrats saying the Republican measure focused too heavily on helping corporations.
+But Democratic Senate leader Chuck Schumer said he believed differences could be overcome in the next 24 hours.

-Ohio has 351 cases and three deaths while Louisiana has 837 cases and 20 deaths, several in a senior care facility.
+Ohio has 351 cases and three deaths, while Louisiana has 837 cases and 20 deaths, several in a senior-care facility.
 Louisiana has the third highest number of cases per capita and saw a 10-fold increase in cases in the past week, Governor John Bel Edwards said.

-Ohio’s order will go into effect at midnight on Monday and stay in effect until April 6.
-Louisiana’s order goes into effect 5 p.m.
-CT Monday (2000 GMT) and lasts through April 12.
+Ohio’s order will go into effect at midnight EDT on Monday and stay in effect until April 6.
+Louisiana’s order goes into effect at 5 p.m.
+CDT on Monday and lasts through April 12.
+Delaware’s order starts at 8 a.m.
+EDT on Tuesday.

+Dallas County in Texas, home to over 2.5 million people, and Philadelphia, with 1.6 million residents, told non-essential businesses on Sunday to close and residents to stay home.

+In Kentucky, non-essential businesses must close by 8 p.m.
+EDT on Monday but authorities stopped short of ordering residents to stay home.

 The mayor of New York City, the epicenter of the nation’s coronavirus epidemic, on Sunday described the outbreak as the biggest domestic crisis since the Great Depression and called for the U.S. military to mobilize to help keep the healthcare system from becoming overwhelmed.

-“If we don’t get more ventilators in the next 10 days people will die who don’t have to die,” said Mayor Bill de Blasio, as the nation’s most populous city saw COVID-19 cases top 9,600 and deaths climbed to 63.
+“If we don’t get more ventilators in the next 10 days, people will die who don’t have to die,” said Mayor Bill de Blasio, as the nation’s most populous city saw COVID-19 cases top 9,600 and deaths climb to 63.

 New York Governor Andrew Cuomo urged the federal government to take over acquisition of medical supplies so states do not have to compete with each other for desperately needed resources.
-He also repeated a request for the Army Corps of Engineers to build temporary hospitals.

 Help is not coming quickly enough, Cuomo said.